snaptoken/lua-tutorial/README.md

 I'm well into step 2, and am starting work on step 3.

+Update: I'm skipping step 3, it's not worth it.
+I'm diving right in to step 4.
+See `MACROSTEPS.md`.

 ### Possible orders

 * Classic: repl -> lexing -> parsing -> evaluating expressions -> ...